All About My Love book - Thames & Hudson

 Description

 The Thames & Hudson brand was founded in 1949 by Walter and Eva Neurath.
-Their greatest passion and mission was to create a “wallless museum” and to make the world of art, as well as leading scientific research, accessible to a broad public.
-To reflect international perspectives, the company’s name combined the rivers flowing through London and New York, represented in its logo by two dolphins symbolizing friendship and intelligence, one facing east, the other west, suggesting a connection between the Old World and the New.
+Their greatest passion and mission was to create a “wallless museum” and to make the world of art, as well as cutting-edge scientific research, accessible to a broad public.
+To reflect an international perspective, the company’s name combined the rivers flowing through London and New York, represented in its logo by two dolphins symbolizing friendship and intelligence, one facing east, the other west, suggesting a connection between the Old World and the New.

-Today, still an independent, family-run publisher, Thames & Hudson is one of the world’s leading publishers of illustrated books, with over 2,000 titles in print.
+Today, still an independent, family-run publisher, Thames & Hudson is one of the world's leading publishers of illustrated books, with over 2,000 titles in print.
 It publishes high-quality collectible books across all areas of visual creativity: fine arts, applied arts, decorative arts, performing arts, architecture, design, photography, fashion, film, and music, as well as archaeology, history, and popular culture.
 The list of children’s books is also expanding.
-Headquartered in London, with a sister company in New York and branches in Melbourne, Singapore, and Hong Kong.
+Headquartered in London with a sister company in New York and branches in Melbourne, Singapore, and Hong Kong.
 In Paris, another subsidiary, Interart, distributes English-language books in France.

 History of Thames & Hudson

-Other important series that added depth and prestige to the list include *Ancient People and Places*, edited by Glyn Daniel, who from the 1950s contributed to pioneering interest in archaeology, both in book form and on television.
+Other significant series that added depth and prestige to the list include *Ancient People and Places*, edited by Glyn Daniel, who from the 1950s contributed to pioneering interest in archaeology, both in book form and television.
 Over 34 titles have been published in this series over 34 years.
 The large-format *Great Civilizations* series, published in 1961, featured contributions from esteemed scholars such as Alan Bullock, Asa Briggs, Hugh Trevor-Roper, A. J. P. Taylor, and John Julius Norwich.

-After building one of the most significant publishing houses in Europe in less than two decades, Walter Neurath died in 1967 at the age of 63.
-Sculptor Henry Moore wrote that “his death was a loss to our cultural life.”
+After establishing one of the most important publishing houses in Europe in less than two decades, Walter Neurath died in 1967 at the age of 63.
+Sculptor Henry Moore remarked that “his death was a loss to our cultural life.”
 Sir Herbert Read noted that Neurath “more than anyone else was responsible for the revolution in art publishing” and was “one of those rare entrepreneurs who successfully combine business acumen with idealism.”
 Eva Neurath became chairwoman.
 Walter’s son, Thomas, who joined the company in 1961 along with his sister Constance, became managing director; Constance later served as artistic director for several decades.
 Both Thomas and Constance remain on the Thames & Hudson board, as do Thomas’s daughters, Johanna and Susanna.

 2016 marked an extraordinary new chapter for the company, announcing a publishing partnership with two of the world’s most important museums: the British Museum and the Victoria and Albert Museum.